LovelyShades/Rivaldle_Project_2024/README.md

 **Unauthorized commercial use, redistribution, or modification of this code is strictly prohibited.**
 All rights are reserved to the original author.

-> 🔒 While the repository is public for hiring and educational review, the contents remain the intellectual property of [Your Name].
+> 🔒 While the repository is public for hiring and educational review, the contents remain the intellectual property of Alanna Matundan & Luke Lyons.
 You may view the code, but not use it in your own projects unless explicit permission is granted.

 ## 📄 License